-All CRS employees or agents having knowledge or suspicion of violations of this Plan must report them immediately to a supervisor or through the anonymous reporting procedures specified at https://bit.ly/crshotline (includes phone, email and internet options)..
-In addition, CRS' Global

-Hotline can be contacted by phone (+1-866-295-2632 (free call using Skype)).
+All CRS employees or agents having knowledge or suspicion of violations of this Plan must report them immediately to a supervisor or through the anonymous reporting procedures specified in CRS' Whistleblower (Anti-Corruption) Policy (POL-HRD-GEN-0018).
+CRS' Global Hotline can be contacted by phone (+1-866-295-2632 (free call using Skype)), by email (alert@crs.org) and through the Internet (ethicspoint.com).
 All reported concerns will be promptly investigated by impartial CRS officials and, as appropriate, external counsel.

 All CRS employees or agents are required to cooperate fully in any internal or external investigation (including, in consultation with the legal department, providing responsible federal agencies with reasonable access to facilities and staff to ascertain compliance with laws and regulations prohibiting trafficking in persons) of suspected wrongdoing.
-As stated in the Policy, any reprisal, threats, retribution or retaliation against any person who has reported, in good faith, suspected wrongdoing, or who is assisting in any investigation or process with respect to such a violation, is strictly prohibited.
+As stated in the CRS Whistleblower (Anti-Corruption) Policy (POL-HRD-GEN-0018), any reprisal, threats, retribution or retaliation against any person who has reported, in good faith, suspected wrongdoing, or who is assisting in any investigation or process with respect to such a violation, is strictly prohibited.